 Boards play a critical role in accelerating change on workplace gender equality.
-The leadership of the Board in relation to its own gender and other diversity, its role in organisational strategy, CEO KPIs, and governance of progress toward outcomes is key to setting expectations for and governing progress.
+The leadership of the board in relation to its own gender and other diversity, its role in organisational strategy, CEO KPIs, and governance of progress toward outcomes is key to setting expectations for and governing progress.

-The guidance below is informed by evidence-informed direction from WGEA on strategies and policies that work to achieve change and is aligned with the Australian Human Rights Commission's guidance on complying with the positive duty to prevent and respond to sexual harassment at work.
+The guidance below is informed by the evidence-based direction from WGEA on strategies and policies that work to achieve change and is aligned with the AHRC guidance on compliance with positive duty on preventing and responding to sexual harassment at work.

 Gender equality is a complex issue related to societal norms and with causes and consequences at an organisational level.
-It is the Board's responsibility to understand the state and drivers of gender equality in their organisation and to demand and monitor progress on action to achieve workplace gender equality.
+It is the board's responsibility to understand the state and drivers of gender equality in their organisation and to demand and monitor progress on action to achieve workplace gender equality.